obsproject/rfcs/text/0047-switch-to-advanced-docking-system.md

 - Allow the user to switch between pre-made layouts
   - Plugins could register their own
   - Users could save their own
-- Dock added by plugins with the old method are added as "*Legacy dock*"
+- Dock added by plugins with the old methods are added as "*Legacy dock*"
-- Frontend API methods and events about ADS docks

 Note: The "central widget" design is kept.